Macrometacorp/docs/docs/cep/tutorials/correlating-data.md

 If a specific product is brought back for repairs within two months more than five times, the manager of purchases needs to be notified via a mail.
 To do this, create a Stream application as follows.

 1. Start creating a new stream application and add the QL version.
 You can name it `DefectDetectionApp`.
-For instructions, see [Creating a Stream Application](create-stream-worker.md).

     ```sql
     @App:name("DefectDetectionApp")